 Bus transportation is provided for all students on the west side of Red Lake Falls and those who live north of Highway #32.
-If your child walks to and from school they should cross the highway at the junction of Hamilton and Highway #32.
-For safety reasons, students walking or students being picked up by parents will remain on the sidewalk until all buses have left.
+If your child walks to and from school they should cross the highway at the junction of Hamilton Avenue and Highway #32.
+For safety reasons, students not riding the bus will be dismissed after the buses have left school grounds.
+Students will not be permitted to go to a vehicle in the parking lot without an escort.
 Students walking to school are asked to arrive no earlier than 7:35 a.m.